Goddhi/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1/readme.md

 ```

-Let's do the same to the 'cidr' value in the 'vpc' block and all the other arguments.
+Let's do the same to the 'cidr' value in the 'vpc' block and all the other arguments..

 ```